amanfc7/12333472_Applied_DL_Natural_Language_Processing-_Sentiment-Analysis/Assignment 2/Readme.md

 - Build an end-to-end pipeline: **preprocessing → tokenization → training → evaluation**.
 - Implement a **baseline RoBERTa model**.
 - Reimplement and Fine-tune the model to improve performance through **optimized hyperparameters**.
 - Compare baseline and optimized models using standard metrics: Accuracy, Precision, Recall, F1-score, Loss, and Runtime.
-I amusing F1 as the **Main Metric** of comparison between the models.
+I used F1 as the **Main Metric** of comparison between the models.
+The target value I wanted to achieve for F1 is >= 0.90
 - Generate visualizations for comparison.

 **Key highlights:**